Sylvia Bongo Ondimba: Accusations

 On September 23, 2023, Sylvia Bongo Ondimba was charged with money laundering by the public prosecutor.
 On October 11, 2023, she was placed under arrest and incarcerated.

 As of December 2024, Sylvia has been released from detention and has gone to Angola.
 She arrived in Luanda, Angola, with her husband, former president Ali Bongo Ondimba, and their son Noureddin Bongo Valentin.
 Their release is described as provisional, and a trial for alleged embezzlement is still expected to continue.
 Lawyers for the family have stated that they suffered torture and abuse during their detention.

-On November 11, 2025, Sylvia and Noureddin were convicted of concealment and embezzlement of public funds, money laundering, criminal association and forgery by a special criminal court in Libreville and sentenced to 20 years' imprisonment.
+On November 11, 2025, Sylvia and Noureddin were convicted of concealment and embezzlement of public funds, money laundering, criminal association and forgery by a special criminal court in Libreville and sentenced to 20 years' imprisonment in absentia.